-Where Technology Helps
+Where Technology Helps with choice

 Given the number of variables that need to be checked, it is not realistic to expect any team, no matter its size, to continually re-estimate all possible options.
 Most bunker desks are charged with negotiating, managing credit lines, and fixing the firm stems.
 They also deal with claims and researching strategies for 2020.

 The technology they have created is built for doing just this.
 It checks thousands of potential bunker options in seconds and combines it with other factors like distance, live process, deviation costs, and others to find the cheapest options.
 Besides saving money, it cuts down the hours spent collecting bunker indicators and checking which will be the best port.